mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 --------------------------

 MLflow LLM evaluation includes default collections of metrics for pre-selected tasks, e.g, "question-answering".
-Depending on the type of LLM use case that you are evaluating, these pre-defined collections can greatly simplify the process of running evaluations.
+Depending on the
+LLM use case that you are evaluating, these pre-defined collections can greatly simplify the process of running evaluations.
 The default metrics for given model types are shown below:

 * **question-answering**: ``model_type="question-answering"``: